ministryofjustice/cloud-platform-user-guide/source/documentation/deploying-an-app/app-deploy-helm.md

 Values for our application are stored in the `values.yaml` at the root of our directory.
 Configurations such as 'number of pods running' and which image repository to use is stored here in this file.
 Open this file and get familiar with our application layout.

-There is an important value in this file called `host`, which sets the URL for your application.
-We have to provide this value as an argument on our installation command.
+We need to set a `host` value, to set the URL for your application.
+We have to provide this value as an argument to our installation command.

 Run the following (replacing the `YourName` with your own name and `env-name` with your environment name: